Enrollment per class: 60

 - Verification of 100 hours minimum observing a U.S. licensed or educated physical therapist in patient care.
 A minimum of 50 hours is required at time of application.
 A minimum of 100 hours is required at time of matriculation.

-- Three letters of recommendation — two from U.S. licensed or educated physical therapists whom you have observed in patient care (Letters from a family member or close friend will not fulfill this requirement); one from an upper-level professor of a course you took.
+- Three letters of recommendation — two from U.S. licensed or educated physical therapists whom you have observed in patient care (Letters from a family member or close friend will not fulfill this requirement); one from a professor of an upper-level course you took.

 - Completion of prerequisite courses with a grade of C (2.0 minimum) or higher (see list that follows).